kubekbreha/BattleShips/README.md

  to `WIN` or `LOSE`.
 Function which take care about checking if game is win is called `isGameVon()`.
 This function check if all ship tiles are in `HIT` state.

+## How to run it

+In order to play this game you need to run `GameStudioServer` class and after that you can see game here -> `http://localhost:8080/battleships-brehuv-gamemenu` If you want to use score and comments you need to add your own database credentials to `application.properties` file.

 ### Class Diagram